pangeacyber/pangea-go/pangea-sdk/README.md

   of `BaseURLTemplate` that only allows for setting the host of the API server.
   Use `BaseURLTemplate` for more control over the URL, such as setting service-specific paths.
 Defaults to `aws.us.pangea.cloud`.
+- `option.WithHTTPClient()` - HTTP client to be used by the client.
+Defaults to `http.DefaultClient`.
 - `option.WithLogger()` - Logger to be used by the client.
+- `option.WithMaxRetries()` - Maximum number of retries to attempt.
+When set to 0, the client only makes one request.
+By default, the client retries two times.
 - `option.WithPollResultTimeout()` - Timeout used to poll results after
   HTTP/202.
 - `option.WithQueuedRetryEnabled()` - Whether or not the client should retry queued requests.
-- `option.WithRetry()` - Whether or not the client should retry requests.
 - `option.WithToken()` - API token used to authenticate requests.

 <a name="asynchronous-responses"></a>